aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Goo
 ```

-A> ### Getting the best version
+A> ### Getting the latest version
 A>
-A> Assuming that version 1.3.0 of `Foo` is the best version available with the major number 1, then this would have been sufficient:
+A> Assuming that version 1.3.0 of `Foo` is the latest version available with the major number 1, then this would have been sufficient:
 A> ```
 A> ]TATIN.LoadPackage [MyTatin]/mygroup-Foo-1 #.MyPkgs
 A> ```
 A> Note that neither the minor nor the patch number have been specified.
 A>
-A> Assuming that version 2.1.0 of `Goo` is the very best version available at all, and that's the version you want to use,
+A> Assuming that version 2.1.0 of `Goo` is the very latest version available at all, and that's the version you want to use,
 A> then this would have been sufficient:
 A>
 A> ```